Mdlglobal-atlassian-net/memdocs.pt-pt/memdocs/intune/protect/troubleshoot-jamf.md

 Durante o registo, o utilizador de um dispositivo macOS recebe a seguinte solicitação para permitir o acesso do JamfAAD a uma chave a partir do seu porta-chaves:

 ```
-   JamfAAD wants to access key “Microsoft Workplace Join Key" in your keychain.
+   JamfAAD wants to access key "Microsoft Workplace Join Key" in your keychain.

-   To allow this, enter the “login” keychain password
+   To allow this, enter the "login" keychain password
 ```

 **Resolução**